Understanding Parkinson’s Disease: Symptoms, Progression, and Treatment Options

 Genetic factors account for approximately 10-15% of cases, with researchers identifying several gene mutations that increase the risk of developing this condition.

-These gene mutations can be inherited from one or both parents and are more prevalent in families with a of Parkinson’s disease.
+These gene mutations can be inherited from one or both parents and are more prevalent in families with a history of Parkinson’s disease.

 However, not everyone who carries these genes will develop the condition, suggesting that other factors must also be involved.